Basic Information

 4.3 Scripts for Training and Evaluation

-Task1/main.pyandTask2/main.pyis used by you to train your models.Task1/For_TA_test.pyandTask2/For_TA_test.pyis used by the TAs to evaluate your models.
+Task1/main.pyandTask2/main.pyis used by you to train your models.Task1/For_TA_test.pyandTask2/For_TA_test.pyis used by the TAs to run inference using your trained models.

 TAs will run your code using the following commands: